RedFlameKen2/termtodo/README.md

 # TermToDo
 This is a cross-platform terminal-based ToDoList App.
-This App will greatly improve the productivity of those who often use their terminal.
+This App will greatly improve the productivity of those of often use their terminal.
 This is a Group Project for our Object Oriented Programming class.

 This Program will make use of the different Object Oriented Principles and follow the following goals:
 - [ ] Write to a local File